post-self/post-self.ink/content/gallery.md

 }
 </style>

 Over the course of publication and as funded by the backers of the *Mitzvot* Kickstarter, much in the way of art surrounding the Post-Self universe and its character has accrued.
+Special thanks is due to [Iris Jay](https://irisjay.net) who drew the first bit of Post-Self art all the way back in 2017, and then all of the covers and some of the interior art of the Post-Self cycle.
+Thanks as well to [Jade](https://linktr.ee/cupsofjade), who provided the template upon which so many of the Odists are based.

 ## *Qoheleth and Gallery Exhibition*